radixsh/quartz/README.md

 # Bitz?
 Quartz?
-Qubitz is an uwubot and a music bot that can upload custom emojis and help you find people by their roles.
+Qubitz is an uwubot and a music bot with custom emoji uploading capability, the ability to find people by their roles, and connectivity to The Cat API just for fun.

 I began developing an uwubot named Bitz for Discord in June 2020, in discord.js because the first guides I found were in JavaScript.
 This turned out to be very